Installing with Conda#

 conda activate ct-env

-Option 3: Install the development version of Cantera
+Option 3: Install the development version of Cantera#

 conda activate ct-dev

-conda install --channel cantera/label/dev cantera
+conda install --channel conda-forge/label/cantera_dev cantera

 If you later want to revert back to the stable version in that environment, first remove and then reinstall Cantera: